-MBAC Fertilizer Corp. ("MBAC" or the "Company") is a Canadian -based company, focused on becoming a significant integrated producer of phosphate fertilizer and related products in the Brazilian market.
-The Company operated the Itafós Arraias Single Super Phosphate ("SSP") Operations which is wholly owned by the Company's subsidiary, Itafós Mineração Ltda. ("Itafós").
+MBAC Fertilizer Corp. ("MBAC" or the "Company") is a Canadian based company, focused on becoming a significant integrated producer of phosphate fertilizer and related products in the Brazilian market.
+The Company operated the Itafós Arraias Single Super Phosphate ("SSP") Operations which is wholly owned by the Company's subsidiary, Itafós Mineração S.A. ("Itafós").
 The production facility comprises a beneficiation plant, a sulphuric acid plant, an SSP acidulation plant and a granulation plant and is estimated to have production capacity of approximately 500,000 tonnes of SSP per annum (the "Itafós Arraias SSP Operations").
 The Company also produced and sold excess sulphuric acid after the required amount is used in the SSP production process.
-The Company finished construction in 2013 and has since advanced on ramp-up of its Itafós Arraias SSP Operations.
-At the beginning of Q1 2015, the Company suspended production at its Itafós Arraias SSP Operations and placed the operations on care and maintenance, largely in response to market conditions and as a means to preserve working capital pending and during the strategic review process.
-The Company finished construction in 2013 and initiated production in 2014.
-In the beginning of 2015, to preserve working capital, the Company's Itafós Arraias SSP Operation was placed into care and maintenance.